When Iron Maiden Started a New Chapter With ‘The X Factor’

-On Oct.
-2, 1995, Iron Maiden officially turned the page on perhaps the most glorious chapter of their career and started sketching out a brand new one with The X Factor.
-This was their 10th overall album in a storied career, and the first recording with new singer Blaze Bayley, who was trying to fill the rather large shoes vacated by his predecessor Bruce Dickinson.
+Iron Maiden officially turned the page on perhaps the most glorious chapter of their career on Oct.
+2, 1995, sketching out a brand new one with The X Factor.
+This was their 10th overall album but the first recording with new singer Blaze Bayley, who was trying to fill the rather large shoes vacated by his predecessor Bruce Dickinson.

 Today, the very prospect of replacing Dickinson (who returned to the band in 2000) seems almost preposterous and doomed to fail, so why did they even bother trying?
 Well, what most people seem to forget is that Iron Maiden leader Steve Harris had faced this singer-swapping dilemma once before before, just over a decade earlier, when he brought in Dickinson to replace his band’s first singer, Paul Di'Anno.
 That worked out pretty well.

 So, who could blame Harris for assuming it would also work for Bayley, who arrived into the Maiden fold just brimming with the energy of youth, fresh blood, and quite a respectable CV fronting the once highly touted Wolfsbane for several years.
 As history soon showed, Blaze would not prove equal to the daunting task of matching Dickinson’s amazing achievements.